mapbox/mapbox-search-ios/Search Documentation.docc/GettingStarted.md

 #### Instantiate SearchEngine
 After you successfully install the SDK (<doc:Installation>), you are able to run a simple Search example.
 First of all, you have to initialize
 ``SearchEngine`` instance.
-> Tip: It's recommended to include your access token through the `MBXAccessToken` key in the application `Info.plist` file.
+> Tip: It's possible to pass access token through `MBXAccessToken` key in application `Info.plist` file.

 **Option 1**: